vecnathewhisperd0/fdroid-website/_posts/2019-04-04-twif-50-Oeffi-removed-from-play-again-and-first-twitch-app-in-f-droid.md

 This Week In F-Droid {{ page.edition }}, Week {{ page.date | date: "%V, %G" }} <a href="{{ site.baseurl }}/feed.xml"><img src="{{ site.baseurl }}/assets/Feed-icon-16x16.png" alt="Feed"></a>

-In this edition: Öffi temporarily removed from Play Store and Twire the first Twitch app to arrive in F-Droid.
+In this edition: Twire is the first Twitch app to arrive in F-Droid.
 There are **{{ page.number_of_added_apps }}** new and **{{ page.number_of_updated_apps }}** updated apps.

 <!--more-->

 **[F-Droid](https://f-droid.org/)** is a [repository](https://f-droid.org/packages/) of verified [free and open source](https://en.wikipedia.org/wiki/Free_and_open-source_software) Android apps, a **[client](https://f-droid.org/app/org.fdroid.fdroid)** to access it, as well as a whole "app store kit", providing all the tools needed to set up and run an app store.
 It is a community-run free software project developed by a wide range of contributors.
 This is their story this past week.

-### Öffi temporarily removed from Play Store

-Öffi was removed from the Google Play Store one more time, apparently because it had a "donate" button.
-It's now [back on the Play Store](https://www.heise.de/newsticker/meldung/Nahverkehrs-App-Oeffi-ist-zurueck-im-Play-Store-4153880.html) (link in German).

-Many FLOSS apps have a donate button, even when they are on the Play Store.
-They run the risk of being removed without warning.

 ### New apps